 Internal auditors must exhibit the highest level of professional objectivity in gathering, evaluating, and communicating information about the activity or process being examined and shall have an impartial, unbiased attitude and avoid conflicts of interest.

-The responsibility of the internal audit function is to serve The University of Arizona in a manner that meets or exceeds the Institute of Internal Auditors’ International Standards for the Professional Practice of Internal Auditing and the associated Code of Ethics.
+The responsibility of the internal audit function is to serve Arizona in a manner that adheres to the Institute of Internal Auditors’ Mandatory Guidance.

 Internal Audit responsibilities include, but are not limited to:

-- Developing and implementing a risk-based annual audit plan and additional 4-year audit schedule that recognizes the scope of work performed by other university compliance functions and other auditors
+- Developing and implementing a risk-based annual audit plan and additional multi-year audit schedule that recognizes the scope of work performed by other university compliance functions and other auditors.
+Unless otherwise directed by the Audit Committee, the audit plan will include components of IT security.

 - Submitting the aforementioned plan to the Internal Audit Review Board for review and approval.
 The Chief Auditor will submit the plan to the Audit Committee for approval.